MicrosoftTCE/fellows-guide/docs/intelligentkiosk.md

 3. Click the "Click Here if You Need Keys" button below the first API key fields.
 Azure Portal sign-in page will launch.
 Use your Azure credentials to log in.
 4. Select "All Resources" and filter by "kiosk" in the *filter by name field*.
 The resources listed are the API keys needed for the Intelligent Kiosk app.
 You will only need kiosk-text-analytics, kiosk-face, and kiosk-computer-vision for the demos.
 5. Select one of the kiosk resources listed and click "Keys" under Resource Management on the left panel.
 6. Copy/paste the API key into the appropriate field in the Intelligent Kiosk app. **NOTE**: DO NOT regenerate keys while someone is running a demo.
-This will cause their demo to fail
+This will cause their demo to fail.
+Make sure each region is set to *eastus2*.
 7. Click "Run Key Validation Test" to confirm your API keys are functional.
 8. Under the Miscellaneous header, generate a workspace name and change your starting page to "Emotion API Explorer".
 9. Click the hamburger menu on the top-left again and go back to the main screen.